Home Compare A vs TMO

 Agilent Technologies vs Thermo Fisher Scientific: Which Stock Looks Stronger in 2026?

-Agilent Technologies holds the cleaner structural position, with the lead spread across growth and profitability.
-Thermo Fisher Scientific does not offset that deficit through any equally strong structural edge elsewhere.
+Agilent Technologies holds the cleaner structural position, with profitability as the main driver and growth adding further support.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.